maboiteaspam/c2-bin/README.md

 ###### Composer

 `composer` helpers to kick start.

-Also support for package linking on windows, see `link` task.
+Also support package linking on windows with `link` task,

+and github repository install with `require-gh`.

 ```
          get-composer  Get composer.phar